arxanas/how-to-survive-eecs-281/_drafts/terminal-tips-and-tricks.md

 Everyone who's used a shell has at some point in their life spammed the
 <kbd>up</kbd>-key to find their last `g++` command, or last program invocation,
 or whatever else kids do nowadays on their terminals.
-Fortunately, `bash` has
-<kbd>Ctrl-R</kbd> for exactly this.
-At your terminal prompt, type
+Fortunately, `bash` has a command for exactly this.
+At your terminal prompt, type <kbd>Ctrl-R</kbd>.
-<kbd>Ctrl-R</kbd>.
 It should look like this:

 {% highlight sh %}
 (reverse-i-search)`':